trapexit/mergerfs/README.md

 and the kernel use internally (also called the "nodeid").
 ```

 #### I notice massive slowdowns of writes over NFS

 Due to how NFS works and interacts with FUSE when not using `direct_io` its possible that a getxattr for `security.capability` will be issued prior to any write.
 This will usually result in a massive slowdown for writes.
 Using `direct_io` will keep this from happening (and generally good to enable unless you need the features it disables) but the `security_capability` option can also help by short circuiting the call and returning `ENOATTR`.

 You could also set `xattr` to `noattr` or `nosys` to short circuit or stop all xattr requests.

 #### What are these .fuse_hidden files?

 When not using `hard_remove` libfuse will create .fuse_hiddenXXXXXXXX files when an opened file is unlinked.
 This is to simplify "use after unlink" usecases.
 There is a possibility these files end up being picked up by software scanning directories and not ignoring hidden files.
 This is rarely a problem but a solution is in the works.

 The files are cleaned up once the file is finally closed.
 Only if mergerfs crashes or is killed would they be left around.
+They are safe to remove as they are already unlinked files.

 #### It's mentioned that there are some security issues with mhddfs.
 What are they?
 How does mergerfs address them?

 [mhddfs](https://github.com/trapexit/mhddfs) manages running as **root** by calling [getuid()](https://github.com/trapexit/mhddfs/blob/cae96e6251dd91e2bdc24800b4a18a74044f6672/src/main.c#L319) and if it returns **0** then it will [chown](http://linux.die.net/man/1/chown) the file.
-Not only is that a race condition but it doesn't handle many other situations.
+Not only is that a race condition but it doesn't handle other situations.
 Rather than attempting to simulate POSIX ACL behavior the proper way to manage this is to use [seteuid](http://linux.die.net/man/2/seteuid) and [setegid](http://linux.die.net/man/2/setegid), in effect becoming the user making the original call, and perform the action as them.
-This is what mergerfs does.
+This is what mergerfs does and why mergerfs should always run as root.

 In Linux setreuid syscalls apply only to the thread.
 GLIBC hides this away by using realtime signals to inform all threads to change credentials.
 Taking after **Samba**, mergerfs uses **syscall(SYS_setreuid,...)** to set the callers credentials for that thread only.
 Jumping back to **root** as necessary should escalated privileges be needed (for instance: to clone paths between drives).

 For non-Linux systems mergerfs uses a read-write lock and changes credentials only when necessary.
 If multiple threads are to be user X then only the first one will need to change the processes credentials.
 So long as the other threads need to be user X they will take a readlock allowing multiple threads to share the credentials.
 Once a request comes in to run as user Y that thread will attempt a write lock and change to Y's credentials when it can.
 If the ability to give writers priority is supported then that flag will be used so threads trying to change credentials don't starve.
 This isn't the best solution but should work reasonably well assuming there are few users.

 # PERFORMANCE TWEAKING